nax2uk/covid-tracker/README.md

 # Covid-19 Tracker
-This app allows a user to view the total number of covid-19 cases, recoveries and deaths world wide and also for individual countries.
+* This app allows a user to view the total number of covid-19 cases, recoveries and deaths worldwide and also for individual countries.
-It includes and interactive map, linegraph, and table which displays various relevant data.
+* It includes and interactive map, linegraph, and table which displays various relevant data.

 ## Link